RoarkCats/roarkcats.github.io/posts/inject1/index.md

 Ubuntu typically comes in 3 variants I noticed: `default`, `cloud`, `desktop`.
 Desktop should be obvious but I was wondering what the Cloud variant was about; apparently its the same as Default except that it's installed and compatible with `cloud-init` which you can read more about here https://cloud-init.io.

 After creation, in the configuration tab I attached the network to `public0` and changed the resource limits to allow for 8gb of ram and 4 cpu cores.
 This should be good for a solid Minecraft server especially if multithreading is used effectively.
-It should be ok to half these values though (or double!) **Note**: only works when VM is off, also another interface were it will never load when saved, just have to save and reload page
+It should be ok to half these values though (or double!)

+**Note**: only works when VM is off, also interface never finishes loading when saved, just click save, wait a sec, and reload page

 `wip`